ULL-MFP-AET/ull-mfp-aet.github.io/tema1-introduccion-a-javascript/creating-and-publishing-npm-module.md

         CI: true
 ```

-Let us keep synchronized the version of the test repo with the
-module repo and push it to github:
+Let us change the version of the test repo and push it to github:

 ```
 [~/.../prueba-scapegoat(master)]$ npm version 1.3.3